 7 Key Steps In Commercial Design And Construction

-Our style of working on a commercial or industrial space, office, restaurant, or condominium building is similar to our style of working on a single-family home, townhouse or apartment, except the scale of the project is bigger and involves often different materials and technological systems to provide greater durability and design options.
+Our style of working on a commercial or industrial space, office, restaurant, or condominium building is similar to our style of working on a single-family home, townhouse or apartment, except the scale of the project is bigger and often involves often different materials and technological systems to provide greater durability and design options.
 Often, more parties are involved in the decision-making process, too.
 Here’s what else these clients should know:

 1. Programming.
 In this first step, rooms, lobbies and hallways need to be measured; meetings need to be scheduled to discuss the full scope of the project’s design; the management team, board members, or other key stakeholders involved in the decision making need to be interviewed; the existing space and any problems or challenges or the reason for the work needs to be discussed fully; other key players need to be consulted and interviewed, possibly condo or cooperative owners in a condominium or cooperative multifamily building or law partners in a law firm; a budget needs to be addressed.